 - Canadian Guide to Uniform Legal Citation

-While most of our CMS resources are easily accessible through our citation menu, we do provide a few additional resources you might find handy:
+While our CMS citation guide covers a lot of information, we do provide a few additional resources you might find handy:

 Also, if you’re likely to write a lot of research papers, we recommend you check out the free Zotero citation software (no affiliation).